AI Adoption Now Divides Enterprise Value by 4x - The Data Is In

 | Returns Since Early 2024 | +71% | -13% | 84pp |

-These aren’t marginal differences.
-The median market capitalization gap alone is over 16 times.
+These are not marginal differences.
+The median market capitalization gap is over 16x.
 Revenue growth is nearly double.
-And while AI-executing companies have returned 71% since early 2024, non-AI companies have actually declined by 13%.
+AI-executing companies have returned 71% since early 2024 while non-AI companies have declined by 13%.

-The $3 trillion global software market is being fundamentally reorganized around AI.
+The $3 trillion global software market is being reorganized around AI.
+That part appears well-supported.
+How much of the current valuation premium survives actual results is less certain.

-What makes this even more remarkable is that Meritech - a premier late-stage investment firm - chose to make this entire analysis freely available on their website.
+Meritech chose to make this entire analysis freely available on their website.
 Detailed metrics across 100+ companies, historically the kind of data locked behind expensive research subscriptions, published openly.

-Most of us frame the AI landscape through consumer-facing giants - OpenAI, or infrastructure plays like Oracle, CoreWeave, and Oklo.
-But this data reveals something more fundamental: AI has already penetrated deep into enterprise B2B software, and the companies that embedded it are proving it through revenue growth.
+Most coverage of AI focuses on consumer-facing products: OpenAI, or infrastructure plays like Oracle, CoreWeave, and Oklo.
+But this data shows that AI has already moved deep into enterprise B2B software, and the companies that embedded it are proving it through revenue growth numbers, not just product announcements.

-For existing SaaS companies, AI innovation is no longer a strategic differentiator.
-It’s a survival requirement.
-The data makes the consequences of inaction painfully clear: a 16x market cap gap, declining returns, and half the revenue growth.
+For existing SaaS companies, AI integration has moved from strategic differentiator to baseline requirement.
+The data makes the cost of inaction concrete: a 16x market cap gap, declining returns, and half the revenue growth of peers who moved earlier.

-For investors, the Meritech data provides a quantitative framework for what many have sensed intuitively - the AI premium in software valuations is real, measurable, and widening.
+For investors, the Meritech data provides a quantitative framework for what many have sensed: the AI premium in software valuations is real and measurable.
+Whether it’s also durable is the question that will get answered over the next 12 to 18 months.

 Explore the full dataset at Meritech Analytics.